Top COVID FAQs of 2023: Staying safe at home, flying tips, shot combos, new variant

 This is the year that the COVID-19 pandemic was declared to be no longer a global health emergency.

 But even though case counts are down in 2023, it's not as if everything is back to normal.
-There is, for example, a new variant new Omicron variant that was first detected in late summer and hs spread significantly in recent weeks.
+There is, for example, a new variant that was first detected in late summer and has spread significantly in recent weeks.
 It's called JN.1, and health officials have now classified it as a variant of interest.
 And a frequently asked question is:

 How worried should we be about JN.1?